Miriam Kutsch, PhD

 Durham, NC 27710

 I studied Biochemistry at the Ruhr-University Bochum (RUB) in Germany.
 By joining the group of Christian Herrmann I had the opportunity to gain experience in purifying recombinant proteins and characterizing them with biochemical and biophysical techniques.
 In particular, I investigated members of the human guanylate-binding protein (hGBP) family which belong to the large GTPases.
 GBPs play important roles in the innate immune response against viral and bacterial pathogens.
-In order to move from investigating the molecular basis to investigate the biological functions of hGBPs I joint the group of Jörn Coers at Duke after earning my Doctor of Natural Sciences in Chemistry.
-My goal is to identify molecular mechanisms of antibacterial effects mediated by hGBPs using a combination of in vitro and in cellula techniques.
+In order to move from investigating the molecular basis to investigate the biological functions of hGBPs I joined the group of Jörn Coers at Duke after earning my Doctor of Natural Sciences in Chemistry.
+My goal is to identify molecular mechanisms of antibacterial effects mediated by hGBPs using a combination of molecular biology, tissue culture and in vitro techniques.

 I love to travel.